AP (Advanced Placement) Exams and courses offer academically motivated students the opportunity to earn college credit in high school.

 Registration

 You can register here.
-New 2019 rules require that testing centers order their exams by November 15, so you must contact a participating school well before this deadline.
+The College Board requires that testing centers order their exams by November 15, so you must contact a participating school well before this deadline.
 Not all exams are offered at all locations.

 At registration, you can designate one college to receive your student’s score report for free.
 This official score report contains the scores from every AP Exam that the student has ever taken, unless you specifically request that any scores be withheld.
-There is a fee of $15 for each additional score report requested, so you may want to only send results to the one college the student plans to attend.
+There is a fee for each additional score report requested, so you may want to only send results to the one college the student plans to attend.
 Colleges only accept scores directly from the test provider.
+Once the exam information is sent to the college, credit is awarded by the Registrar’s office after the student is enrolled.

 Test preparation

-While taking an official AP course (see below) can be very profitable, students are not required to take one in order to sit for an AP Exam.
-A student may study independently for the exam.
+While taking an official AP course (see below) can be very profitable, students are not required to take one to take an AP Exam.
+A student may take the exam independent of an AP course.
 You will find AP Exam information and practice questions by subject here.

-AP courses offer college-bound teens opportunities to develop independent learning, study, and time management skills.
+AP courses offer college-bound teens opportunities to develop skills like independent learning, studying, and time management.
 Their college-level rigor, breadth of material covered, and GPA weighting on student transcripts make them desirable for ambitious teens who plan to apply to selective colleges.

 AP and Advanced Placement are official trademarks of the College Board.
 A course labeled AP or Advanced Placement indicates that its content and syllabus have been approved by the College Board as meeting AP standards.
 Be aware that when a curriculum provider uses the phrase AP equivalent, the course cannot be designated AP on your student’s transcript.
 When listing courses on the high school transcript, include AP in the titles of College Board-approved courses only.